The Intent of our Geography Curriculum

 The Implementation of our Geography Curriculum

 Through sequences of lessons and topics, pupils’ geographical skills and concepts are built, reinforced, and transferred into other contexts, allowing children to deepen their understanding and remember what they learn.
+Every Geography unit begins with a big question.
+Throughout the topic pupils are encouraged to acquire skills and knowledge in order to make informed opinions and draw conclusions to answer the big question.

 These key geographical skills and concepts are: